 Petrol is cheap—about 10,000 IDR ($0.70) for a one-litre bottle by the side of the road, or even less at petrol stations.
 It cost about 20,000 IDR ($1.40) to fill our tank.

 The currency is the Indonesian rupiah.
 Exchange rates fluctuate but are currently US$1 = 13,600 IDR, £1 = 19,700 IDR, and €1 = 15,200 IDR.

-Most ATMs have maximum withdrawals of one or two million rupiah, and many charge fees.
-The best ATMs are Permata and BII, which let you withdraw three million without fees.
-There a BII Bank on Jalan Raya Ubud heading towards Jalan Raya Andong.
-There are Permata ATMs near Casa Luna and next to Delta Dewata supermarket.
+Most ATMs have maximum withdrawals of one or two million rupiah and many charge fees.
+The best ATM is Maybank which lets you withdraw three million without fees.
+There’s a branch at 115 Jalan Raya Ubud (heading towards the Arjuna statue on the corner with Jalan Raya Andong),

 Cost of Living

 The cost of living varies widely.
 You could manage on $500 a month per person if you rented somewhere simple and stuck to local food.
 We spent $1000 per person because we rented a beautiful house with a pool, went to yoga classes most days, and ate out frequently—often at more expensive restaurants.
 This does include our monthly visa extensions and a side trip to the Gili islands.
 We think it’s good value for money considering our quality of life.
 You can see our Ubud budget for a detailed breakdown.